telerik-boneyard/Platform-Knowledge-Base/troubleshooting/troubleshooting-cloud-data-storage-limit-exceeded.md

 ---
-title: Your Cloud Database Quota is Too High or Was Exceeded
+title: Your Cloud Database Quota Usage is Too High or Was Exceeded
 type: troubleshooting
 page_title: You have exceeded the limit of your {{site.tbs}} subscription!
 tags: backendservices